Cairi-S/tom-poulson/README.md

 The customer goals are:
 - A clear, easy to navigate website showcasing the performer.
-- Easy means of Communication with the musician.
+- Easy means of communication with the musician.

 ## UX ##